sccala/bucketlist_places/README.md

 # Development
 ## Tools and Technologies

+- React
-- React, Redux
+- Redux
+- Node
+- Mongoose
+- Nodemon
-- Node, Mongoose, Nodemon, Express
+- Express
 - API
 - Google Auth
 - JSON web token
 - Material UI
-- Mongo DB atlas cloud
+- Mongo DB cloud atlas
 - Heroku CLI
 - Netlify CLI

 ## Demo
-Client is deployed on the Netlify, and server is on Heroku.
+The client-side is deployed on Netlify, and the server-side is on Heroku.
 This is the [deployd demo site](https://bucketlistplaces.netlify.app/)